abes-esr/eplouribousse/README_en.md

 17. csv export for the main lists,
 18. autonomous password management.

+eplouribousse uses a bug tracking tool and offers the possibility of subscribing to two mailing lists (important infos / all infos)

 # More information :

 See the app manual in Doc repertory